ucrparlay/SpaceTreeLib/README.md

-# A library for spatial partition trees
+# PSPT: A library for Parallel Spatial Partition Trees

 ## Requirements